Online B.A. in Philosophy

 of our online students maximum flexibility when it comes to accessing and completing

 Although anyone in the world can subscribe to our iTunes U courses, only tuition paying

 students enrolled at UNO have access to Moodle.
 Everything upon which a student's

 grade is based goes through Moodle.
 Hence, only UNO students can receive college credit

 and earn a grade for completing one of our iTunes U courses.

 Our iTunes U courses are very popular.
-Since launching our first courses in Summer
+Since launching our online program in 2013,

 Online PHIL Courses

 All Philosophy majors must complete at least 33 credit hours in PHIL courses, at least 15 of which must be 3000-level or higher, and each major must complete the following